Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Experiments

-\textbf{Training setting.} For the training hyperparameters we set exactly the same hyperparameters for every task and experiment; see \cref{append:exp-setting} for detail.
-We train \ourmethod{} on $N=50$, and finetune it to target distribution of $N=200, 500$.
+we use uniform distribution for the problem distribution $P(\bm{x})$, following \citet{kool2018attention}.
+For the training hyperparameters we set exactly the same hyperparameters for every task and experiment; see Appendix B. We train \ourmethod{} on $N=50$, and finetune it to target distribution of $N=200, 500$.
 The training time for the min-max mTSP is approximately one day, while for the min-max mPDP, it takes around four days.